EI2030/Low-power-E-Paper-OS/README.md

 https://litverse.substack.com/p/steve-jobs-vs-the-haters (Imagine an open source project, that, uses a unified design until each milestone is complete.
 Job's logic here could be like the Cathedreal in the Bazaar.
-The Bazzar houses the Cathedral, but temporarily cannot access the Cathedral.)
+The Bazaar houses the Cathedral, but temporarily cannot access the Cathedral.)

 ​
 "Certainly all historical experience confirms the truth - that man would not have attained the possible unless time and again he had reached out for the impossible." -Max Weber